tinymce/tinymce-docs/rtc/configuration.md

 To help generate a secure encryption key, three pieces of data are provided:

-### Document ID
-For more information about Document IDs, see [`rtc_document_details_provider`](#rtc_document_details_provider) above.

 ### New Key
 Document collaboration may be performed in multiple sessions, for example when a new version of TinyMCE is deployed it may be incompatible with existing sessions.
+Only one session can be active at a time, but older sessions may still be used to bootstrap new sessions.
+As such, old keys cannot be immediately discarded when a new key is requested.

 In order to support key rotation a new key is requested when creating a new collaboration session with the server.
-This will always be `false` when connecting to an existing session.
+This will be `false` when connecting to an existing session.

 If keys are never rotated this can be ignored.